• Skip to primary navigation

 Instructions

-• Add in all the vegetables of choice and salt.
-Saute for 1 to 2 minute and cook covered till vegetables are cooked.
+• Add in all the vegetables and saute for 3 to 4 minutes so the vegetables is cooked.

 • Add in turmeric, chilli, garam masala powder and mix that with the vegetables.
-Add in ketchup, soy sauce and toss well.
-Pour a splash of water if the mix is too dry.
+Pour in coconut milk and mix into the vegetables.
+Let it come to a boil.

 • Now add in the shredded parotta and mix with the vegetables.
-Once everything is mixed, take a sharp edge steel cup and press it against the parota to make them smaller and this process is actually the kothu.
-Now add in 1 tablespoon of oil and roast the parotta for 2 to 4 minutes.
+Once everything is mixed.
+Now add in 1 tablespoon of coconut oil and roast the parotta for 2 to 4 minutes.

 • Garnish with coriander leaves, lemon juice and serve hot.